l3lackcurtains/vrk-app/README.md

 Dapp for VRK token swap

 - Connect to Ropsten Network
+- Swap ETH to VRK
+- Approve VRK
-- Usage similar to Dex like Uniswap
+- Swap VRK to ETH

 ### Screenshot